Tongue Problems (cont.)

-A small percentage of pregnant women experience a sore tongue.
-This could be related to the hormonal changes taking place during pregnancy.
+A small percentage of women experience a sore tongue while pregnant.
+This may be related to the hormonal changes taking place during pregnancy.
 The soreness could also be in combination with geographic tongue where bare areas are present and disappear as well as reappear.
 These conditions usually resolve after the pregnancy ends.

 How are tongue problems diagnosed?

-If there isn't a unique sign or symptom to distinguish the tongue problem, a differential diagnosis is reviewed.
-A differential diagnosis is a systematic process of weighing the probability of one disease versus that of other diseases that may account for the tongue problem.
+During an examination with a physician or dentist, information based on symptoms and clinical appearance is collected.
+Based on this information, a diagnosis is made.
+However, if there isn't a unique sign or symptom to distinguish the tongue problem, a differential diagnosis is reviewed.
+A differential diagnosis lists all the possible causes of the signs and symptoms.
+It is a systematic process of weighing the probability of one disease versus that of other diseases that may account for the tongue problem.
 For example, a white tongue lesion may have the differential diagnosis of lichen planus, leukoplakia, or contact inflammation from dentures.
-Each of these causes can be carefully considered and weighed based on what is observed.
-From there, a plan can be made for treatment.
+Each of these causes can be carefully considered based on what is observed.
+Subsequently, a plan of treatment can be made.

-For many tongue conditions that carry the risk of malignancy, a special dye called toluidine blue has been useful.
-Toluidine blue staining is able to help in early identification of premalignant or malignant lesions.
+For many tongue conditions that might be cancer, a special dye called toluidine blue has been useful to aid in diagnosis.
+Toluidine blue staining is able to help in early identification of precancerous or cancerous lesions.

 Viewers share their comments